md-arfin-cse/HR-Telephonic-Round-Interview/README.md

 •	Why should I hire you from the outside when I could promote someone from within?
 •	How do you feel about reporting to a younger person?
 •	Looking back, what would you do differently in your life?
-•	Why are not you earning more money at this stage of your career?
+•	Why are not you earning more money at this stage of your career